 The rule- or notification-specific configuration parameters for a reportingDescriptor, if any, SHALL NOT be stored in its property bag (§3.8) Rather, they SHALL be stored in defaultConfiguration.parameters (§3.43.5).

-taxonReferences property
+taxa property

-If a reportingDescriptor object represents a rule, it MAY contain a property named taxonReferences whose value is an array of unique (§3.7.2) reportingDescriptorReference objects (§3.45) each of which declares a taxon into which every result which violates the rule described by this reportingDescriptor object SHALL fall.
-Otherwise, taxonReferences SHALL be absent.
+If a reportingDescriptor object represents a rule, it MAY contain a property named taxa whose value is an array of unique (§3.7.2) reportingDescriptorReference objects (§3.45) each of which declares a taxon into which every result which violates the rule described by this reportingDescriptor object SHALL fall.
+Otherwise, taxa SHALL be absent.

 A rule MAY fall into multiple taxa from multiple taxonomies.